riedgar-ms/llguidance/docs/syntax.md

 If it doesn't, the results may be surprising: for example, `foo[lazy]: /.*/` will match only the empty string, while `foo[lazy]: /[0-9]+/` will only match a single digit.

+Additionally,
+specifying `stop=""` will make the EOS token of the model act as the stop condition.
+This is only useful if there is some other rule following this rule (otherwise the model will stop on EOS anyways), in which case llguidance will try to "backtrack" the EOS token.
+It is also possible to say `foo: /.*/ <|ENDOFTEXT|>`, which will behave similarly, but will not try to backtrack the EOS token.

 ### Tool calling